aws-samples/siem-on-amazon-opensearch-service/README.md

     1. To import OpenSearch Dashboards' configuration files such as dashboard, download [saved_objects.zip](https://aes-siem.s3.amazonaws.com/assets/saved_objects.zip).
 Then unzip the file.
     1. Navigate to the OpenSearch Dashboards console.
 Click on "Stack Management" in the left pane, then choose "Saved Objects" --> "Import" --> "Import".
 Choose dashboard.ndjson which is contained in the unzipped folder.
 Then log out and log in again so that the imported configurations take effect.

-### 4. Loading logs into OpenSearch Service
+### 3. Loading logs into OpenSearch Service

 All you need to do to load logs into SIEM on OpenSearch Service is PUT logs to the S3 Bucket named **aes-siem-<YOUR_AWS_ACCOUNT>-log**.
 Then the logs will be automatically loaded into SIEM on OpenSearch Service.
 See [this](docs/configure_aws_service.md) for detailed instructions on how to output AWS services logs to the S3 bucket.

 ## Workshop

 We have published the workshop, [SIEM on Amazon OpenSearch Service Workshop](https://security-log-analysis-platform.workshop.aws/en/).
-In this workshop, we will build the SIEM, ingest AWS resource logs, learn OpenSearch Dashboards / Kibana, investigate security incident, create dashboard, configure alerts and ingest logs of Apache HTTPD server.
+In this workshop, we will build the SIEM, ingest AWS resource logs, learn OpenSearch Dashboards, investigate security incident, create dashboard, configure alerts and ingest logs of Apache HTTPD server.

 ## Updating SIEM

 If you want to update "SIEM on OpenSearch Service/SIEM on Amazon ES" to the latest version, upgrade the OpenSearch / Elasticsearch domain and then update it in the same way as you did for the initial setup (using CloudFormation or AWS CDK.)
 You can view the changelog of SIEM [here.](CHANGELOG.md)

 > **_Note_: When you update SIEM, Global tenant settings, dashboards, etc. will be overwritten automatically.
 The configuration files and dashboards used before the update will be backed up to aes-siem-[AWS_Account]-snapshot/saved_objects/ in the S3 bucket, so restore them manually if you want to restore the original settings.**
+> **_Note_: S3 bucket policy, KMS key policy, IAM policy, etc. are automatically generated by CDK/CloudFormation.
+Manual modification is not recommended, but if you have modified it, it will be overwritten, so please back up each and update the difference after updating.**

 ### Upgrading the OpenSearch Service domain